mscroggs/databet/README.md

 You can read more about these datasets at [mscroggs.co.uk/blog/101](https://mscroggs.co.uk/blog/101).

+## Databet Sans font
+If you want to use the databet in a document you are writing, you can install the Databet Sans font.
+TTF, EOT and SVG fonts can be found in the [font](font) folder.
+These fonts are available under an SIL Open Font License.

 ## Databet Python package
 ### Installing with pip
 If you want to experiment with these datasets using Python, you can install the databet package